AdaGold/task-list-front-end/README.md

 In this lesson we will add a new component to our App.  `TaskForm`.
 In this component users will be able to add a new task to the list, persisting the data to the API.

+## Notes on Tests

+We have added tests to the project for students to investigate at their own dicretion.
+They are not required to understand or learn about lifting state, useEffect, APIs or controlled forms.